matthiastz/EVS-Tutorial/README.md

 # EVS-Tutorial

-all the homeworks/tuts of the ba module "Entwurf verteilter Systeme / Design of distributed systems" at tu chemnitz
+all the homeworks/tuts of the ba module "Entwurf verteilter Systeme / Design of distributed systems" at TU Chemnitz

+initial author of the html/css files: VSR TU Chemnitz - vsr.informatik.tu-chemnitz.de